Military and Veterans Benefits

 - PearsonVUE Testing Centers on Military Bases Around the Globe

 DoD COOL Benefits

 The Department of Defense’s Credentialing Opportunities On-Line (COOL) program also offers support for achieving professional certifications.
-Each military service’s COOL program includes BCSP’s ANSI-accredited certifications.
+Each military service’s COOL program includes BCSP’s ANAB-accredited certifications.
 In fact, the ASP, CSP, and CHST are so popular among service members that they are listed by COOL as “In Demand.”

 Links to each service’s COOL program, where service members can find more information and how to contact a representative for assistance, can be found in this page’s Resources section.

 Army servicemembers may have access to additional funds through the Army Credentialing Assistance (CA) program.
 Assistance with the CA program can found through Army COOL or by contacting an Army CA program representative.